Mysticsilent/bitvavo/README.md

 2. Add the repository address "https://github.com/Mysticsilent/bitvavo" and choose type to "Integration".
 3. Close the repository screen.
 4. Search for "bitvavo" and choose Download.
+5. Restart Home assistant after installation of the component.

 ### Install manually
 Clone or copy this repository and copy the folder 'custom_components/bitvavo' into '<homeassistant config>/custom_components/bitvavo'